pavlovich/ngrx-domains/README.md

 ## Lazy domains
 Angular can lazy load modules, infect its a must for all medium sized apps and up.
 It is obvious that we want to define domains inside modules and load them only when required.
-Since **ngrx-domains** is plugin oriented this is quite easy.
+Since **ngrx-registry** is plugin oriented this is quite easy.

-**ngrx-domains** has an observable that emits whenever a new domain is registered, we can subscribe to it and re-create the reducer tree every time a new domain is added.
+**ngrx-registry** has an observable that emits whenever a new domain is registered, we can subscribe to it and re-create the reducer tree every time a new domain is added.

 ```
 import { combineReducers } from '@ngrx/store';
-import { getReducers, tableCreated$ } from 'ngrx-domains';
+import { getReducers, tableCreated$ } from 'ngrx-registry';
 let reducer;

 tableCreated$.subscribe( (table: string) => {
   console.log('Reducer updated');
-  // ngrx-domains returns a reducers map, you can use combineReducers or any other implementation...
+  // ngrx-registry returns a reducers map, you can use combineReducers or any other implementation...
   reducer = combineReducers(getReducers());
 });